Namanj/Mortgage-Market-Tri-Analysis/README.md

 ## Loan Default Classifier:
-My goal was to build a classifier that can predict the probability of a customer defaulting on their loan payment.
+First of my goals was to build a classifier that can predict the probability of a customer defaulting on their loan payment.
 If the firm can recognize such customers ahead of time then it can do a better job of getting ahead of the problem.

 ### Data
 I used data provided to me by the firm which consisted of all the loans that they had given over the past 5 years, along with their performance.
 There were a total of ~15k data points with each representing a loan, and there were 40 columns of which 20 were categorical, 19 were numerical and 1 was temporal.